kedro-org/kedro-viz/docs/customise_node_styling.md

 ## Setting up node styles

-To customize node styling, create a `styles.json` file in your project's `.viz` directory:
+To customise node styling, create a `styles.json` file in your project's `.viz` directory:

 ```
 your-kedro-project/